swardell/RepData_PeerAssessment1/PA1_template.md

 ##  $ date    : Factor w/ 61 levels "2012-10-01","2012-10-02",..: 1 1 1 1 1 1 1 1 1 1 ...
 ##  $ interval: int  0 5 10 15 20 25 30 35 40 45 ...
 ```
-At first glance, we have some missing step date in an integer.
+At first glance, we have some missing step data and the variable in an integer.
 The dates are factors.
 The interval starts at 0 with increments of 5.

 ## What is mean total number of steps taken per day?
 For this part of the assignment, you can ignore the missing values in the dataset.